canalplus/rx-player/doc/api/player_options.md

 _defaults_: ``Infinity``

 The maximum audio bitrate reachable through adaptive streaming.
-The player will never automatically switch to an audio representation with a higher bitrate.
+The player will never automatically switch to an audio [Representation](../terms.md#representation) with a higher bitrate.

 ```js
 // limit automatic adaptive streaming for the audio track to up to 100 kb/s